microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

     ![Git clone command to pull down the demo repository](media/Git-Clone-Command-Screen11.png)

     > **Note**: When executing the script below, it is important to let the scripts run to completion.
 Some tasks may take longer than others to run.
-When a script completes     execution, you will be returned to a command prompt.
+When a script completes     execution, you will be returned to PowerShell prompt.
 The total runtime of all steps in this task will take approximately 15 minutes.

-4. Execute the manufacturingSetup-shell.ps1 script by executing the following commands:
+4. Execute the `manufacturingSetup-shell.ps1` script by executing the following commands:

     ```PowerShell
     cd 'MfgAI/Manufacturing/automation'
     ./manufacturingSetup-shell.ps1
     ```

-5. From the Azure Cloud Shell, **Copy** the authentication code and **copy** link shown (https://microsoft.com/devicelogin).
-Open this link in your browser. **Enter** the code the you copied earlier on the browser screen and press 'Enter'.
+5. From the Azure Cloud Shell, **Copy** the Authentication Code and **copy** link shown (https://microsoft.com/devicelogin).
+Open this link in new tab in your browser. **Enter** the code the you copied earlier on the browser screen and **press** 'Enter'.

 ![Authentication link and device code](media/Device-Authentication-Screen7.png)

 ![New browser window to provide the authentication code](media/Enter-Device-Code-Screen7.png)

-6. You will get another set of code to authenticate the device. **Copy** the code and **copy** the link provided in the shell (https://microsoft.com/devicelogin).
-Open this link in your browser. **Enter** the code the you copied from the shell and press 'Enter'.
+6. You will get another code to authenticate Azure PowerShell script for creating reports in Power BI. **Copy** the code and **copy** the link provided in the shell (https://microsoft.com/devicelogin).
+Open this link in your browser. **Enter** the code the you copied from the shell and press Enter.

 ![Authentication link and device code](media/Device-Authentication-Screen7a.png)